 - In the bowl of your stand mixer, with paddle attachment fixer, cream together ½ cup of butter, sugar and honey.
 Add the eggs, one at a time, and mix to combine completely after each one.

 - Add Rogue Ale's Hazelnut Brown Nectar and a tablespoon of vanilla extract.
-Beat until creamy and all ingredients are completely incorporate.
+Beat until creamy and all ingredients are completely incorporated.

 - In a separate bowl, whisk together the cocoa powder, flour, fine sea salt and baking powder.
 In ½ cup increments, add the dry ingredient into the wet.
 Mix until completely combined.